 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

-Home / Features / Best electric toothbrush 2024: Oral-B, Philips Sonicare and more
+Stuff / Features / Best electric toothbrush 2026: Oral-B, Philips Sonicare and more

 Brush your way to a brighter bite with our guide to the very best electric toothbrushes around

-Mouthwash might freshen your breath, but it takes more than a quick swill to keep your teeth white and shiny.
-Want pearly whites to impress your dentist?
-Brush twice a day with one of the best electric toothbrushes.
+Mouthwash can help your breath, but it won’t keep your teeth bright on its own.
+If you want a smile that will impress your dentist, you’ll need to brush twice a day with one of the best electric toothbrushes.

 We think the Oral-B iO Series 10 (buy now) is the best electric toothbrush you can buy.
 It’s Oral-B’s most intelligent toothbrush to date, capable of tracking your actions, directing your focus and offering brushing feedback through the app.